ThomasPinna/DailyUpdateFromNotion/readme.md

 - In the script, change your user id

+- In the scrip change your table url to the url of your task table

 ## Todo

-- mark items that where done yesterday as done after posting
+- [ ] Mark items that where done yesterday as done after posting
+- [ ] Make the following things parameters of the script (or environment variables)
+  - [ ] user id
+  - [ ] table url
-- Make it easier to support other tables structures
+- [ ] Make it easier to support other Status fields (and support a variable amount of them)
-- Make it easier to define the user id (environment variable or parameter)
+- [ ] Make user filtering and archived filtering optional
-- Make the package installable
+- [ ] Make the package pip installable